What Are Risk Factors?

-- Over time, digitalisation has access to almost all spheres, and the risk faced because of technology is paramount.
-Every organization, which is equipped with technology in any way could face challenges such as data theft, hacking, inefficient workings of software or apps in place, etc. These risks could lead to inefficiency or lack of productivity, and in many cases, it could lead to global embarrassment and loss of goodwill too.
+- Over time, digitalization has access to almost all spheres, and the risk faced because of technology is paramount.
+Every organization which is equipped with technology in any way could face challenges such as data theft, hacking, inefficient workings of software or apps in place, etc. These risks could lead to inefficiency or lack of productivity, and in many cases, it could lead to global embarrassment and loss of goodwill.

 #2 – External

 Another type of risk generated from outside of an organization is known as external risk factors.
 These could make from any sources such as from the competition, economy, nature, and policies of the govt.
-External risks are challenging to anticipate due to their unique character, and similarly, the countermeasures are severe too.
-Few are mentioned below:
+External risks are challenging to anticipate due to their unique character, and similarly, the countermeasures are severe.
+A few are mentioned below:

 - Economic Risks: When the whole economy is down turning, it is tough to keep the businesses in good shape.
-In depression or slanting economy, consumer spending lowers, employment takes a hit, investments, and spending reductions, and likewise, it creates a circular effect by affecting all businesses in the nation.
+In depression or slanting economy, consumer spending lowers, employment takes a hit, investments, and spending reductions.
+Likewise, it creates a circular effect by affecting all businesses in the nation.

 How to Calculate Risk Factor in Business?